RNA-FRETools/MASH-FRET/docs/transition-analysis/panels/panel-state-configuration.md

 ## Clusters

-Use thus panel to define the initial cluster configuration.
+Use this panel to define the initial cluster configuration.

 The interface changes depending on which clustering method is used (left [GM clustering](#gm-clustering) and right